-It’s something I got especially excited about when I spent time abroad, and it’s the star of this recipe!
+It’s something I got especially excited about when I spent time in Rome, and it’s the star of this recipe!

 The tasty bread makes for the ideal base for bread pudding.
 It’s light and fluffy, moist and indulgent, with just the right amount of sweetness.
 You don’t have to worry about adding a bunch of spices and flavors to the mix – it all comes from the panettone!

 Finally it’s topped with a creamy dreamy vanilla-based creme anglaise….
 O.M.G. it’s the best end to a tasty meal this time of year!
 It also makes for the most indulgent Christmas morning breakfast!